ZanzyTHEbar/cursor-rules/CONTRIBUTING.md

 Development

 -   Use `make build` to build the CLI binary.
--   Use `make ext-build` inside `extension/` to build the VSCode extension.
+-   Use `make ext-build` to build the VSCode extension.

 License